St Clears: History

 In 1842, St Clears was an epicentre of the "Rebecca Riots".
 At least one local toll gate was destroyed there.

 The building of the South Wales Railway in the 1850s was responsible for the decline of many of the small ports along the Bristol Channel coast, and St Clears was no exception.
-The railway passed about two miles north of the castle, and new building at the north end of the High Street spread eastwards along Pentre Road, and then northwards to the station.
+The railway passed about two miles north of the castle, and the new building at the north end of the High Street spread eastwards along Pentre Road, and then northwards to the station.
 Pentre Road is now the main commercial centre of St Clears and was formerly part of the A40 road until the bypass opened.

 The town's cattle market was important until its closure, but the town still has a large agricultural cooperative store.
 The town has also hosted an oil distribution centre and milk processing plant.
 Now, smaller industrial units provide the main local employment.